-Examinations shall consist of multiple sequential elements.
+The testing process may include any or all of the following testing components, which shall be announced at the beginning of the testing process.
 The failure to achieve the minimum passing grade for any element of any examination shall disqualify the applicant from any further participation in the examination process.
-Examinations shall be based on a 100-point scale, plus preference points.
-Examinations shall include the following elements and minimum passing grades:
+The following testing components can be administered in whatever order the BFPC deems appropriate: